arjangupta/prayers-in-c/README.md

 # C Practice Programs
-This repo contains a collection of C programs I've written to either get better at specific concepts or at the language itself.
+This repo contains a collection of C programs I've written to implement mini-projects, get better at specific concepts and/or improve my skills in writing the language itself.